rcjj98/tp/docs/DeveloperGuide.md

 ### Find Feature

-The find feature finds all data within a specified component (Person/Interview/Task) such that it matches the search criteria.
+The find feature finds all data within a specified section (Person/Interview/Task) such that it matches the search criteria.

 #### Implementation

-The find feature is facilitated by the subclasses of the `FindCommand` while the necessary checks for the find feature is facilitated by the subclasses of `FindCommandParser`.
-The actual checking is faciliated by the `{Component Name}ContainsKeywordsPredicate`
+The find feature is facilitated by the subclasses of the `FindCommand` while the necessary validity checks for the find feature is facilitated by the subclasses of `FindCommandParser`.
+The actual filtering is faciliated by the `{Section}ContainsKeywordsPredicate`

 &nbsp;